Shemnei/punktf/guide/src/chapter/reference_guide/concepts/content_transformer.md

 # Content Transformer

-Transforms run once for each defined dotfile during the deploy process.
+Transforms run once for each defined dotfile during the deployment process.

-They can either be specified for a whole profile, in which case each dotfile is transformed by them or they can be attached to a specific dotfile.
+They can either be specified for a whole profile, in which case each dotfile is transformed by them, or they can be attached to a specific dotfile.

 A transform takes the contents of a dotfile, processes it and returns a new version of the content.